PythonCharmers/starborn/README.md

 Installation
 ------------

-In the future, you can install Starborn from PyPI via:
+In the future, you will be able to install Starborn from PyPI via:

     pip install starborn